 The glottal tone is the result of complex, but mainly regular vibrations of the vocal folds.
 The frequency of these vibrations depends on the length and tension of the vocal folds (male vocal folds are longer, hence the lower frequency of vibrations).
 The human voice is not a pure single frequency sound, but a rich, buzzy vibration with many sound frequencies blended together.
 In fact, the vocal folds vibrate in such a way as to produce, in addition to a basic vibration over their entire length (the fundamental frequency), a number of overtones with frequencies, which are simple multiples of the fundamental tone.
 Thus, if there is a fundamental frequency of vibration of 100 cycles per second (cps), the upper tones will be of the order of 200, 300, 400, etc., cps.
-There may even be no energy at the fundamental frequency, only the tones of higher frequency (for example, when a man tries to imitate a woman and starts speaking in a falsetto voice O) - nevertheless, we still perceive a pitch which is appropriate to the fundamental frequency of 100 cps.
+There may even be no energy at the fundamental frequency, only the tones of higher frequency (for example, when a man tries to imitate a woman and starts speaking in a falsetto voice 3) - nevertheless, we still perceive a pitch which is appropriate to the fundamental frequency of 100 cps.
 Why?
 Because the fundamental frequency is the highest common factor of all the frequencies present, whether it itself is present or not.

 The number and strength of the component frequencies of this complex glottal tone differs from one individual to another, and this, in part, accounts for the uniqueness of our individual voices.
 What else could shape the one-and-only quality of our individual voices?
 It must be the singular shapes of our 'personal' resonance chambers, tongues, teeth, alveolar ridges, lips, uvulas and palates!
-I have heard of some gifted singers refusing dental treatment for fear that it might alter the resonance of their oral cavities!
+I have heard of some gifted singers refusing dental treatment for fear that it might alter the resonance of their oral cavities! ©

-We can all modify the glottal tone to produce at will vowels as different as /iI/and quality/timbre ['tæmbə] of the sounds we pronounce and hear?
+We can all modify the glottal tone to produce at will vowels as different as /i:/ and /a:/, so that despite our differences of voice quality, we can all convey the distinction between two words such as key and car.
+What causes this variation in the quality/timbre ['tæmbə] of the sounds we pronounce and hear?
 You know the sound of water filling a bottle: the pitch goes from low (when the bottle is empty) to high, as it gets filled up.
 Have you ever wondered, why?
 Physics explains it all!
-S:
+3: